 Peanut butter and jelly.
 White lace and blue jeans.
-Kim and Kanye.
-All are unlikely duos that are surprisingly good together.
-Here’s another one for you, golf and ballroom dancing.
-If you want a stronger golf game, ballroom dancing is a great way to get it.
-It’s true.
+Tom and Jerry.
+All are unlikely pairs that are surprisingly good together.
+Here’s another one – golf and ballroom dancing.
+This summer, if you want a stronger golf game, ballroom dancing is a great way to get it.
+Believe it or not, it’s true!
 I would never make this stuff up.

-To be sure, this was a benefit that I had to investigate.
-How easy would it be to sell dance lessons to people if they knew it was going to make them better golfers!
+Certainly, this was a benefit that I had to investigate.
+Imagine how easy it would be to sell dance lessons to people if they knew it was going to make them better golfers!

 What is it about ballroom dancing that can give you a stronger golf game?

 When you become an educated dancer, you’ll gain strength and resiliency in your body.
 These changes will become a part of you and will enhance any physical activity you participate in.
 Here are some of the important techniques of ballroom dancing that will carry over to your golf game.

 The fact is that balance is improved when you keep your feet under your body.
 In ballroom dancing, we use the area around us to give power and control to our movements as we transfer our weight from one foot to the other.